Chris Ondong Mba

-Chris Marlon Ondong Mba (born 7 August 1993) is a French professional footballer who plays as a winger for Chinese side Yanbian Longding.
+Chris Marlon Ondong Mba (born 7 August 1993) is a French professional footballer who plays as a winger for Malaysian side Sabah.
 He played in lower leagues of France, Belgium and England before playing professionally in Slovakia, Latvia, Montenegro and Malta.

 Career

 A Stade Poitevin youth product, Ondong Mba played for Tournai and Izegem in Belgium.

 In November 2020 he played in the 2020 Latvian Cup final for Ventspils.
 Ventspils lost the match to FK Liepāja 1–0 after extra-time.